Presentation of the Lord: A Light for the Nations

 So much of the liturgy for the feast of the Presentation echoes the feast of Christmas, but also expresses the expanded manifestation of Christ as celebrated on the feast of the Epiphany.
 Previous Infancy Narratives from the Gospel included the Canticles of Mary (Magnificat) and Zechariah (Benedictus), both speaking of the gift and glory for God’s people Israel.
 Simeon’s Canticle (Nunc Dimittis) echoes the Epiphany, where we celebrate how Christ came for all peoples, Jews and Gentiles: “A light to reveal you to the nations and the glory of your people Israel.”

 We often take this amazing revelation for granted.
-When Paul writes to the Ephesians (read at Epiphany) that "that the Gentiles are coheirs, members of the same body, and copartners in the promise in Christ Jesus through the Gospel" (Eph 3:6) we sometimes forget that how groundbreaking this teaching really is!
-This one passage: "A light to reveal you to the nations and the glory of your people Israel" from the Canticle of Simeon is repeated throughout the Liturgy of the Mass and Divine Office.
+When Paul writes to the Ephesians (read at Epiphany) that “that the Gentiles are coheirs, members of the same body, and copartners in the promise in Christ Jesus through the Gospel” (Eph 3:6) we sometimes forget that how groundbreaking this teaching really is!
+We celebrated the manifestation of Christ to the Gentiles for at the Feast of the Epiphany, and this feast reinforces this wonderful revelation!
+This one passage: “A light to reveal you to the nations and the glory of your people Israel” from the Canticle of Simeon is repeated throughout the Liturgy of the Mass and Divine Office.
 It is only one line, but it is pivotal to our Faith.

 A Feast of Light